uw-midsun/telemetry/README.md

 We use [yarn](https://yarnpkg.com/en/) to manage dependencies&mdash;it is compatible with `npm`, but is a little faster and allows us to specify a `yarn.lock` file.
-If you get an error regarding a failure to create symbolic links, try running `yarn install --no-bin-links`
+If you get an error regarding a failure to create symbolic links, try running `yarn install --no-bin-links`.

 ```bash
 cd shared/telemetry/client